xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 ```

 The simplicity is  deceptive,  though, because what we've done is
-to defer all the logic to PopAdd and PopSub, which are  no longer
+to defer all the logic to `PopAdd` and `PopSub`, which are  no longer
 just code generation routines.
 They must also now take care of
 the type conversions required.